 - Reserve Rigs – Station 11 is often the home to several reserve apparatuses.

 - ATV units – Station 11 houses three specialized ATVs.
-These are used as a Medical Transport Unit and a specialized 6'x6' mini-ambulance used to facilitate patient transport at special events.
+These are used as a Medical Transport Unit and a specialized 6'x6' mini-ambulance used to facilitate patient transport at special events and from remote off-road locations.

 - 1 Lieutenant, station officer